 Implementing True Cost Accounting

 The discipline of True Cost Accounting enables us to understand more about the scale and nature of these ‘externalities’, as economists call them, by identifying, categorising and quantifying, and where possible pricing all the different costs and benefits involved.
 Given sufficient public support and political will, this information would allow policy and economic interventions to be adopted which favoured the production and consumption of foods with the lowest true costs.
-This could be achieved by taxing those who pollute and using agricultural subsidies to encourage or discourage farming methods according to their true cost.
+This could be achieved by taxing those who pollute and using agricultural subsidies to encourage the right kind of farming methods.

-The European Nitrogen Assessment has estimated that collectively, the costs of nitrogen-related damage range is as high as €320 billion, or up to €750 per person every year throughout the EU, about two-thirds of which relates to agriculture.
-Although intensive farmers get somewhere in the region of a three-fold return for the money they spend on nitrogen fertilizer, because it is not taxed and its production in some countries is even subsidized, the true cost to society is estimated to be up to three times greater still.
-Recognising the true cost of nitrogen fertilizer would encourage greater use of clover, beans and other legumes which provide nitrogen to the soil naturally and also benefit pollinating insects.
+The European Nitrogen Assessment has estimated that collectively, the costs of nitrogen fertiliser-related damage range is as high as €320 billion, or up to €750 per person every year throughout the EU, about two-thirds of which relates to agriculture.
+Although intensive farmers get somewhere in the region of a three-fold return for the money they spend on nitrogen fertiliser, because it is not taxed and its production in some countries is even subsidised, the true cost to society is estimated to be up to three times greater still.
+Recognising the true cost of nitrogen fertiliser would encourage a shift away from this damaging input and towards regenerative practices that use nitrogen-fixing plants such as clover, beans and other legumes to fix nitrogen naturally in the soil.

 There is now increasing evidence showing the direct links between the intensification of our agriculture and food systems and the rapid rise of a range of diseases which are now resulting in increasingly unaffordable treatment costs.
 These include diet-related illnesses such as obesity, type-2 diabetes, cardiovascular diseases, allergies, some cancers, and diseases of the immune system, many of which are being directly linked to the way food is currently produced and consumed.
 Obesity alone has a global economic impact of around $2 trillion annually, or 2.8% of global GDP, and it is estimated that in the United States its cost could be as high $344 billion by 2018, equivalent to 20% of total spending.
-Some experts believe that when these costs are fully understood we may find they are as high or even higher than the environmental costs, which, to date have been studied in greater detail.
-An investment in sustainable agriculture, or linking health insurance premiums to improve diets, could reduce these health treatment costs to the benefit of individuals and society.
+An investment in sustainable agriculture and a better understanding of the connection between diet and health or linking health insurance premiums to improve diets, could reduce these health treatment costs to the benefit of individuals and society.